Funding Programs

 Proposition 1 Funding

 Projects eligible for Proposition 1 funds include construction, maintenance, and right-of-way acquisition for public roads, except for toll roads.
-The Texas Department of Transportation (TxDOT) and the Regional Transportation Council (RTC) share the selection authority (in the Dallas-Fort Worth region) for Proposition 1 funding.
+TxDOT and the Regional Transportation Council share the selection authority (in the Dallas-Fort Worth region) for Proposition 1 funding.
 This funding is currently allocated through the Regional 10-Year Plan.
 Additional Proposition 1 Funding information is available here.

 Proposition 7 Funding